facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 `pymdownx.emoji.emojione`
 :
-    This is the default function that is used, and it provides an index using the latest EmojiOne supported emoji (at the time of release).
+    This is the default function that is used.
+The associated short names are currently borrowed from JoyPixels' index (formally known as EmojiOne).
+EmojiOne was rebranded as JoyPixels and is no longer free.
+While the index is JoyPixels, and is licensed under MIT, the referenced images are from the last EmojiOne release: 4.5.0.

     You can always find out what tag it was built with by doing the following:

     ```pycon3
     >>> import pymdownx.emoji1_db as e1db
     >>> e1db.version
-    '4.0.0'
+    '4.5.0'
     ```

     !!! warning "EmojiOne Update"